lmaertin/python-pooldose/README.md

 # python-pooldose

 Unofficial async Python client for [SEKO](https://www.seko.com/) Pooldosing systems.
 SEKO is a manufacturer of various monitoring and control devices for pools and spas.
+Some devices from [VÁGNER POOL](https://www.vagnerpool.com/web/en/) are compatible as well.

 This client uses an undocumented local HTTP API.
 It provides live readings for pool sensors such as temperature, pH, ORP/Redox, as well as status information and control over the dosing logic.

+> **Disclaimer:** Use at your own risk.
+No liability for damages or malfunctions.

 ## Features